BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 The current decay value of a track is shown on the third horzontal slider of each track in the tracks panel.

+### Making new combined features

+Sometimes we need to do a calculation that takes into account more than one signal, for example the '/pe_combined' signal is not sent by EEGSonic but instead calculated within the processMessage function of the Signal object in player.js.

+In order to add a new channel, you must do two things:
+1) add its name to the signals list and assign it a range
+2) create a new if statement in Signal.processMessage that creates a new message and sends it.

+You can look at how the '/pe_combined' is made by detecting a '/pe_parietal' message.

 ## The GUI

+### Main Controls Panel

+The panel in the upper left corner lets you control the audio and interact with the saved presets and OSC (Open Sound Control) messages, and allows you to add a new Track.
+It is important to note that Resonance looks in specific folders for these files - by default these are the playerPresets, playerEvents and playerSamples folders respectively.
+This can be changed in the code at the top of player.js.

 ### The Tracks Panel